CrawleyJ2/shop-work/README.md

 ## Contributing

-  This application is not currently open to contributions at this time.
+  This application is not open to contributions at this time.

 ## License